-In partnership with the State Department, the NEA convenes a Federal Advisory Committee on International Exhibitions (FACIE) panels which make recommendations for official U.S. presentations at the Venice Visual Arts and Architecture Biennials.
+In partnership with the State Department, the NEA convenes a Federal Advisory Committee on International Exhibitions (FACIE) panel that makes recommendations for official U.S. presentations at the Venice Visual Arts and Architecture Biennials.
 The Venice Biennale is one of the most prestigious cultural institutions in the world with more than 500,000 visitors yearly.
-The Art Biennale recently closed with American artist Simone Leigh's: Sovereignty receiving rave reviews.
-British artist Sonia Boyce and Simone Leigh were awarded Golden Lions, the exhibition's highest honor, at the Venice Biennale in April 2022.
-Cleveland-based gallery SPACES has been selected to organize the U.S. exhibition at the 2023 Venice Architecture Biennale.
-The exhibition, titled "Everlasting Plastics", aims to examine the role of this material "both literally and as a cultural metaphor."
+The State Department just announced that Jeffrey Gibson will be the American artist representing the United States between April 20, 2024-November 24, 2024.
+Gibson will be the first Native American to exhibit at the Biennale.